Liugaga-vvv/scenarios/python/challenge-python-multiprocessing/step2.md

 # Simple Multiprocessing

 In this programming challenge, you will be using Python multiprocessing to calculate the square of each number from 0 to 9 in parallel.

+Your solution should include:

+1. You should use the `multiprocessing.Pool` module to create a process pool.
-Your program should use the `multiprocessing.Pool()` class and the `map()` method to apply the `square()` function to each number in the range.
+2. You should use the `map` method of the `multiprocessing.Pool` to apply the `square` function to each integer in the list.

 ## Examples